grosjean1/my-wowchemy-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Finite elements/volume methods
-- Computational Languages
+- Programming Languages
 - Simulations of highly parameterized models from Physics/Biology
-- Function approximations
+- Inverse problems
 - Reduced Order methods

 # Education to show in About widget